 Charleston - Boneyard Beach

 One of the highlights of our trip was a boat trip out to Capers Island and Boneyard Beach.
 The beach got its name from the large pieces of driftwood lying on the shore that look like the bones of some long forgotten prehistoric animal.
+We took our tour with Barrier Island Eco-Tours but there are many different tour companies available.

 The trip out to the island winds through tidal creeks where we saw dolphins, egrets, and osprey while we learned about the unique eco-system that exists in these waters.